26 December 2018

 "A very rare image of German soldiers and captured prisoner of war British soldiers including Leicestershire Regiment soldiers on the way to a funeral of their comrades 31/10/1914.
 Many thanks to Paul Loseby."

 I remember my Grandfather telling me that the PWO camp was reportedly well run but poorly supplied.
-The prisoners lived on whatever they could farm and suffered badly from malnutrition (as did most of the German civilian population admittedly).
-He returned home after the war safely, nearly 100 years ago, and while his health was never the same he lived to the age of 65.
+The prisoners supplemented their rations by farming and suffered badly from malnutrition, as did most of the German civilian population admittedly.
+He returned home after the war safely (Unfortunately his demobilisation records did not survive the archive fires during the Blitz)) and while his health was never the same, he lived until 1947 and died at the age of 65.

 One Man’s story, like so many others, that must not be forgotten.
-I also had two great uncles on my grandmothers side who served with the 4th Battalion of the Leicester Regiment on the Western Front from 1916-18 and survived.
-I look forward to learning more about them.
+I also had two great uncles on my grandmothers side who served with the 4th Battalion of the Leicester Regiment on the Western Front from 1916-18 and one survived the war.
+I look forward to learning more about them in the future.

 A recent acquisition of mine - the Cap badge of the Leicestershire Regiment